raspberrypilearning/burping-jelly-baby/worksheet.md

 4. Insert the paper clips into a jelly baby so that they are close to each other but not touching.

-   The picture above shows the Raspberry Pi GPIO header pins; the diagram above the pins shows the pin numbers.
+   The diagram above the pins shows the GPIO pin numbers.
 You will be using `GPIO 3` and any `GND` pin.

    Note that you will be only able to have one burping jelly baby button.
 Only use GPIO 3 and GND for this tutorial.